eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

-- **The Presentation Interface (PI)** empowers Relying Parties to securely request and receive the PID and various attestations (such as QEAAs, PuB-EAAs and EAAs) from EUDI Wallets, accommodating both remote and proximity interactions.
+- **The Presentation Interface (PI)** empowers Relying Parties to securely request and receive the PID and various attestations (such as QEAAs, PuB-EAAs and EAAs) from Wallet Units, accommodating both remote and proximity interactions.
 For remote presentation flows, as detailed in the following section, the Wallet Unit implements the OpenID for Verifiable Presentation protocol \[OpenId4VP\].